Accessibility Statement

 • navigate most of the website using speech recognition software;

-• use the language translation box at the bottom right of the page to change the website in to eight languages (this does not include third-party content like the twitter feed; performance portal);
+• use the language translation box at the bottom right of the page to change the website into 11 different languages (this does not include third-party content like the performance portal);

-• users have the option to decide if they want cookies to be set.
+• users have the option to decide if they want cookies to be

 How accessible this website is